Grazulex/contextmark/README.md

 │   └── CLAUDE.md  ← "original" version but which one?
 ├── shipmark/
 │   └── CLAUDE.md  ← outdated, forgot to update
-├── envmark/
-│   └── CLAUDE.md  ← diverged from others
 ├── new-project/
 │   └── ???        ← start from scratch again
-└── ...
-(80+ other repos)
+└── ~/.claude/
+    ├── CLAUDE.md  ← global config, only on this machine
+    └── rules/     ← lost if machine dies
 ```

 **Daily frustrations:**
-- Recreate context from scratch for each new project
+- Global config (`~/.claude/`) only exists on this machine
 - Copy-paste between repos = inevitable divergence
-- Update a convention = do it manually in 20 repos
 - Two machines = double maintenance, guaranteed drift
-- Agents and commands scattered, never synchronized
+- No backup of your carefully crafted Claude instructions

 ---